ricokaloklo/denmarf/docs/paper.md

 It is based on the idea (known as a normalizing flow) that a simple base probability distribution can be mapped into a complicated target distribution that one wishes to approximate, using a sequence of bijective transformations [@cms/1266935020; @https://doi.org/10.1002/cpa.21423].
-The `denmarf` package provides a `scikit-learn`-like interface in Python for researchers to effortlessly use MAF for density estimation in their applications to evaluate probability densities of the underlying distribution of a set of data and generate new samples from the data, on either a CPU or a GPU.
+The `denmarf` package provides a `scikit-learn`-like interface in Python for researchers to effortlessly use MAF for density estimation in their applications to evaluate probability densities of the underlying distribution of a set of data and generate new samples from the data, on either a CPU or a GPU, as simple as `from denmarf import DensityEstimate; de = DensityEstimate().fit(X)`.
 The package also implements logistic transformations to facilitate the fitting of bounded distributions.

 # Statement of need